Entrepreneurial Mindset: Perspective Of Medical Undergraduates

 Objectives: This study aimed to comprehend the entrepreneurial and abroad practice mindset among Pakistani medical undergraduates and the factors influencing their choices.

-Results: Two hundred and five (205) students prefer postgraduate training, while 168 prefer overseas clinical training.
+Results: Most students prefer postgraduate training, while many also favor overseas clinical training.
 Outpatient services in governmental hospitals were mentioned as a benefit, while a lack of facilities was noted as a hurdle.
-Twenty-eight (28) students chose private practice due to its appealing work environment.
-There was no significant association between studying years and preference for working abroad as a clinician, with a p-value of 0.251 regarding barriers in private practice or the type of setup preferred.
+Some chose private practice due to its appealing work environment.
+There was no significant association between studying years and preference for working abroad as a clinician, barriers in private practice, or the type of setup preferred.

 Conclusion: Perceptions of general practice among medical students in Pakistan are influenced by various factors, such as income potential, quality of life, and the chance to acquire new skills.
 The responses reflect the students' inclination towards furthering training and gaining experience in different healthcare setups.
 Further research may explore how these perceptions affect healthcare delivery within the country.